yugabyte/yugabyte-db/docs/content/v2.4/deploy/kubernetes/single-zone/oss/yugabyte-operator.md

   </li>
 </ul>

 Create and manage a YugabyteDB cluster with a Kubernetes native custom resource `ybcluster.yugabyte.com`.
-The custom resource definition and other necessary specifications can be found in [YugabyteDB operator repository](https://github.com/yugabyte/yugabyte-operator/).
-See full list of configuration flags [here](#configuration-flags).
+The custom resource definition and other necessary specifications are available in [YugabyteDB operator repository](https://github.com/yugabyte/yugabyte-operator/).
+In addition, you may consult the full list of [configuration flags](#configuration-flags).

 ## Prerequisites